zhuber/donatello-svg/README.md

 - Width
 - Height
 - Colors (array of hex colors, or empty array for no fill, ex: [])
-- Complexity ('basic' or 'complex')
+- Complexity (defaults to 'basic', but can also be set to 'complex')

 # Usage